Elasticsearch Role¶

 - Get the cluster status:

-- Access Elasticvue GUI:
+- Access the Elasticvue GUI by opening

 Service Management¶